 Rhodium is frequently used as a plating for white gold and silver because of its non-tarnishing properties.

 Palladium and iridium are commonly alloyed with other metals or used alone to make jewellery pieces.
 The most common platinum alloys can include 90-95% platinum and 10% iridium or 5% ruthenium.
 For stronger and harder alloys, ruthenium is mainly used.

 Due to the rare occurrence of PGMs, platinum jewellery is considerably more expensive than gold jewellery.

-The history of using platinum for jewellery making dates from 2,000 years ago when indigenous South American people made rings and other ornaments out of platinum.
-Egyptians used it in the 7th century BC, whereas Europeans started using it in jewellery making in 18th century.
+The history of using platinum for jewellery-making dates from 2,000 years ago when indigenous South American people made rings and other ornaments out of platinum.
+Egyptians used it in the 7th century BC, whereas Europeans started using it in jewellery making in the 18th century.
 Currently, China is the largest market for platinum jewellery.